-DIAS is responsible for the development and implementation of proposal and award policies & procedures, clearance of NSF funding opportunities, risk assessment and post-award monitoring activities, cost analysis and award support, audit resolution, electronic award and systems administration, and outreach to the external community.
-DIAS also represents and advocates for the needs of the research community in NSF electronic research administration activities, including the modernization of NSF's externally-facing FastLane system with Research.gov.
+DIAS is responsible for the development and implementation of proposal and award policies and procedures, clearance of NSF funding opportunities, advanced monitoring activities, cost analysis and award support, audit resolution, electronic award systems administration, and outreach to the external community.
+DIAS also advocates for the needs of the research community in NSF electronic research administration activities, including the modernization of NSF's externally-facing FastLane system via Research.gov.
+DIAS organizational units are as follows:

 a.
-DIAS, through the Policy Office, is responsible for the development, coordination, and issuance of NSF pre- and post-award policies for the assistance programs of NSF.
-The Policy Office provides guidance on policies and procedures related to NSF's electronic proposal and award systems.
-The responsibility for reviewing and providing official clearance approval for NSF funding opportunities also resides in the Policy Office.
+The Policy Office is responsible for the development, coordination, and issuance of NSF pre- and post-award policies for the assistance programs of NSF.
+The Policy Office provides guidance on the interpretation of NSF policies and procedures within NSF's electronic proposal and award systems, as well as official clearance for NSF funding opportunities.

-Another important function of the Policy Office is the coordination of outreach programs for external stakeholders and NSF staff.
-Through a variety of mechanisms, the Policy Office coordinates the release of timely and relevant information regarding NSF policies and procedures, proposal preparation, and award management to the broad research community.
-In addition to working closely with professional research administration associations, the Policy Office coordinates two major grants conferences held at various locations throughout the US, typically in the spring and fall each year.
+The Policy Office coordinates outreach programs for external stakeholders across the broad research community and NSF staff.
+Through a variety of mechanisms, it releases timely information regarding NSF policies and procedures, proposal preparation, and award management.
+In addition to working closely with professional research administration associations, the Policy Office coordinates two major grants conferences held at various locations throughout the US, typically in the spring and fall of each year.